Tinted or Polarized Sunglass Lenses: Which Should I Choose?

 So, what is a polarized lens?
-It has special filters that reduces horizontal reflection of light commonly known as a “glare.”
+It has special filters that reduce horizontal reflection of light commonly known as a “glare.”
 Similar to tinted lenses, there are two main colors used in polarized lenses, brown and gray.
-Again, just to keep in mind, the color you choose really has no bearing on the protection you get, it’s more of a personal preference.
+Again, just to keep in mind, the color you choose really has no bearing on the protection you get, it’s more of personal preference.

 Here’s an example of an image without and with the use of polarized lenses.
 Maui Jim has a great selection of polarized lenses to choose from, and we offer a wide selection at Brill Eye Center!

 Polarized lenses, as stated above, have a special filter that only allows vertical light through the lens, which ultimately works to reduce the horizontal reflection.
 A good analogy would be to compare them to a pair of venetian blinds.
 We’ve all seen how light passes through blinds when the slats are turned from their closed position.
 The blinds allow the vertical light to come through, but eliminates the horizontal light or glare.
 We can still see outside because we’re looking over the slats; which is similar to the polarized technology.
 The process in eliminating the reflective glare can help reduce eye strain and fatigue, while improving color saturation and increasing contrast.

 A few benefits of polarized lenses: